Aoussiad-Mehdi/Morocco-traveling-website/README.md

 # Morocco-traveling-website
-This a good looking website that describes the Morocco country as a good place to travel. still working on it ....
+This a good looking website that describes the Morocco country as a good place to travel. it's goal is to show the Moroccan culture for other people.
+Check it out here : https://aoussiad-mehdi.github.io/Morocco-traveling-website/# .